-Although the December 2018 passage of The Farm Bill legalized the cultivation and sale of industrial hemp at the federal level in the US, CBD brands continue to face restrictions on advertising on their products.
+Although the December 2018 passage of The Farm Bill legalized the cultivation and sale of industrial hemp at the federal level in the US, CBD brands continue to face restrictions on advertising of their products.
 Digital advertising of CBD brands on Facebook, Google, and Instagram remains limited as each of these companies provides strict parameters on what can and cannot be advertised online.

-The CBDistillery brand, owned by Balanced Health Botanicals, made a splash inJuly with the launch of its Gimmick-FreeCBD campaign that featured a 7-billboard display in New York City’s Times Square.
+The CBDistillery brand, owned by Balanced Health Botanicals, made a splash in July, 2019 with the launch of its Gimmick-FreeCBD campaign that featured a 7-billboard display in New York City’s Times Square.
 CBDistillery continues to grow strongly through its mission to bring affordable and high-quality CBD to the masses and its direct-to-consumer approach.

-Through humor, CBDistillery asks consumers to look beyond marketing tactics that use the term CBD to sell products and to seek out trusted and established hemp-derived CBD brands such as its own that offer high quality and share third-party tested lab results.
+Through humor, CBDistillery asks consumers to look beyond marketing tactics that use the term CBD to sell products and to instead seek out trusted and established hemp-derived CBD brands – such as its own – that offer high quality and share third-party tested lab results.
 The cross-channel campaign also included social media, radio, emails, direct mail, and select advertisements as well as its own microsite at GimmickFreeCBD.co.

 Charlotte's Web pioneered hemp-derived CBD in the US and has become the number one CBD brand through word-of-mouth and social media as its core group of passionate advocates helped spread the story of Charlotte Figi and others who have benefited from CBD.